-Are you familiar with the business letter enclosure notation?
+Are you familiar with the enclosure notation when writing a business letter?
 If you’re a business owner, you should be.

-Understanding proper business letter formats, not to mention the parts of a business letter, can help ensure that your business communications are clear and effective.
+Understanding proper business letter formats and the different parts of a business letter can help ensure that your business communications are clear and effective.

-Constructing a business letter properly also helps ensure that you will clear the hurdle of being taken seriously professionally, and the enclosure notation is a standard part of a business letter worth knowing.
+Writing business letters in the correct format also helps ensure that you will clear the hurdle of being taken seriously professionally, and the enclosure notation is a standard part of a business letter worth knowing.

 Everything You Need to Know

-What Is the Enclosure of a Business Letter?
+What Is the Enclosure Notation of a Business Letter?

-The enclosures notation actually plays an important role: It reminds the recipients that additional items were included with the letter (and what those items were, if you include that level of detail).
+The enclosure in a letter actually plays an important role: It reminds the recipients that additional items were included with the letter (and what those items were, if you include that level of detail).

 Even if you’re sending an email versus an actual printed letter, it still could be useful to include an enclosures notation to cover your email attachments.
 Plus, if you intend to attach a file and then forget to do so, the enclosures notation will alert the recipient that everything wasn’t included.

 The enclosure in a letter goes near the bottom of the page, three lines below your signature or one line below the typist’s initials, in the case of a regular business letter.